hl7au/au-fhir-core/input/pagecontent/general-requirements.md

 1. For *non-coded* data elements where the applicable AU Core profile does not mandate a sub-element
     - use the [DataAbsentReason extension](http://hl7.org/fhir/R4/extension-data-absent-reason.html)
-    - use the code `unknown` _The value is expected to exist but is not known_
+    - use the code "unknown" _The value is expected to exist but is not known_
     - For some AU Core Observation profiles the `Observation.value` element is conditionally mandatory, e.g. AU Core Body Height.
-In this case the `Observation.dataAbsentReason` element is used with the code `unknown` rather than the [DataAbsentReason extension](http://hl7.org/fhir/R4/extension-data-absent-reason.html).
+In this case the `Observation.dataAbsentReason` element is used with the code "unknown" rather than the [DataAbsentReason extension](http://hl7.org/fhir/R4/extension-data-absent-reason.html).
 Requesters are advised that other meaningful values can be captured in `Observation.dataAbsentReason` beyond missing or suppressed.

     Example: Patient resource where the patient's birthDate is not available.
     ~~~